 If the paper clip has not rusted and the paper is sturdy, a paper clip can be removed by gently prying it open.
 The safest method is to place the fastened papers with the short side of the paper clip facing up and the long side against a flat surface (Figure 2).
 Holding the long side of the clip down (through the paper) with one finger, carefully pull up on the short side with the thumb-nail of the other hand.
 If your fingernails are not long enough to get under the short side of the clip, use a small, flat tool.
 Conservators recommend microspatulas, which are available from sellers of conservation or scientific supplies.

-With fragile papers or papers to rusted by the clip: gently insert a small piece of Mylar between the clip and the paper on both sides; position the papers, and pry open as above.
-If the paper clip is severely rusted, first loosen it from the paper by scraping through the rust layer very gently with the tip of a microspatula before inserting the Mylar and gently prying the clip open.
+With fragile papers or papers to which the clip has rusted: gently insert a small piece of clear polyester film (Melinex) between the clip and the paper on both sides; position the papers, and pry open as above.
+If the paper clip is severely rusted, first loosen it from the paper by scraping through the rust layer very gently with the tip of a microspatula before inserting the polyester and gently prying the clip open.

 Do not use staple removers.
 If the staple has not rusted, and the paper is sturdy, a staple can be removed by gently prying the prongs pen and carefully slipping them through the puncture holes.
 The safest method is to place the stapled papers on a flat work surface with the prongs of the staple facing up.
 Insert the tip of a microspatula between the paper and a prong of the staple and gently pry open one prong at a time (Figure 3).